All Episodes

 Stanley Kurtz has a book out.

-Because the people live in the suburbs are just like the rich have stolen from the poor.
+Obama's got his sights set on targeting people who live in the suburbs because the people who live in the suburbs are just like the rich have stolen from the poor.

 They were racists or whatever.

-And they want to hang around with poor people or people with different skin color or people different gender or sexual orientation.
+And they want to hang around with poor people or people with different skin color or people of different gender or sexual orientation.

-Obama's waging a war on all of this, under the guise of transforming the country and finally bringing justice to all these people who've been screwed from the very beginning by the successful and by the rich.
+Obama's waging a war on all of this under the guise of transforming the country and finally bringing justice to all these people who've been screwed from the very beginning by the successful and by the rich.

 And that's his objective.